 Considering that most cologne is sold in bottles much smaller than 17 fluid ounces, this is unlikely to ever be a problem for most passengers.

-Cologne Regulations for Domestic vs. International Flights
+Cologne Regulations for International Flights

 Again, whether you’re flying domestically or internationally, from or to the USA, makes no differences.